How hearing works: A simple guide to ear anatomy

 However, there are a few common causes of hearing loss.

-- Aging.
-The inner ear hair cells can break down over time and result in hearing loss, as there is less auditory activity being sent to the brain.
+The inner ear hair cells can break down over time, resulting in hearing loss, as less auditory activity is sent to the brain.

-- Impacted cerumen (or ear wax).
-Impacted cerumen can form a block in the ear canal that prevents sound waves from travelling down the canal and through the ear drum.
+Earwax can form a block in the ear canal, preventing sound waves from traveling down the canal and through the eardrum.

 Some of the most common symptoms of hearing loss are listed below.

-- Tinnitus.
-Although often referred to as ringing in the ears, tinnitus can actually be any noises in the ears that are not generated by an outside source.
+Although often referred to as ringing in the ears, tinnitus can actually be any noise in the ears that isn’t generated by an outside source.
 The presence of tinnitus is a common symptom of hearing loss and should be addressed.

-- Avoiding social activities.
-Hearing loss can cause people to withdraw socially, as they are not able to effectively communicate.
+Hearing loss can cause people to withdraw socially, as they aren’t able to communicate effectively.

 If you or a loved one is experiencing hearing loss, please see your medical provider and get your hearing tested.